ryansupak2/poliana-lego-scarface/docs/instructions.md

 * If Player rolls "Double [6]", they can (for instance) Break Out (2x) Pawns.
 * However, it would *not* be possible to Break Out a single Pawn, and then move that single Pawn off of "Square 0" in the same Turn.
 * Since rolling Doubles grants a completely additional Turn to the Player, the Dice rolls from the second Turn can of course be used to advance the Pawn.

+### Hallway

+* The Hallway is the bulk of Spaces that Pawns advance over throughout the Game.
+* Pawns advance counterclockwise on the Hallway, starting at their Color-corresponding "Square 0", and ending at their "Square 9".
+Therefore: each Pawn travels almost 360 degrees around the Board over the course of the Game.